yasirkula/UnitySimpleFileBrowser/.github/README.md

 - **File browser doesn't show any files on Unity 2021.3.x**

 Please see: https://github.com/yasirkula/UnitySimpleFileBrowser/issues/70

+- **New Input System isn't supported on Unity 2019.2.5 or earlier**

+Add `ENABLE_INPUT_SYSTEM` compiler directive to **Player Settings/Scripting Define Symbols** (these symbols are platform specific, so if you change the active platform later, you'll have to add the compiler directive again).

+- **"Unity.InputSystem" assembly can't be resolved on Unity 2018.4 or earlier**

+Remove `Unity.InputSystem` assembly from **SimpleFileBrowser.Runtime** Assembly Definition File's *Assembly Definition References* list.

 - **Android build fails, it says "error: attribute android:requestLegacyExternalStorage not found" in Console**